ThingLabsIo/ThingLabsIo.github.io/pages/tr22/js/04-visualize-iot-with-powerbi.md

 In this lab you will process the data that you are sending into Azure IoT Hub using Azure Stream Analytics so that you can visualize it using Power BI.

-# Bill of Materials
-What you will need:

-1. The weather station device you created in the [previous lab](../sending-telemetry/).
-2. The Azure IoT Hub you created in a [previous lab](../setup-azure-iot-hub/).

 In the previous labs you provisioned an Azure IoT Hub and a physical device, and you wrote a Node.js application to collect data from the board and send it to your IoT Hub.
 At the end of the [previous lab](../sending-telemetry/) you had data going into your IoT Hub but you weren't yet doing anything with it.
 Let's change that.

 # Using Stream Analytics to Process and Route IoT Data